 Andrew Oudin's bio

-In 2009 while studying at UNT I began building ukuleles out of a powerful curiosity for the instrument.
-I would often work on ukuleles while attending metals or sculpture classes, which met with varying degrees of disapproval from my fearless leaders.
-I ultimately succeeded in completing four instruments in two years of metals class despite it all being primarily an underground operation.
+In 2009 I began building ukuleles out of a powerful curiosity for the instrument.
 From the very beginning my ukuleles were incubated in a jewelrymaking environment, and I have continued to incorporate precious metals, gemstones, and diamonds into my musical instruments.

-I moved to Costa Rica in 2013 where I continued to refine my luthiery while teaching woodworking in the marginalized neighborhood of Los Guido on the south side of San José.
+From 2013 to 2015 I continued to refine my luthiery while teaching woodworking at a small workshop San José Costa Rica.
 While living in the renowned coffee region of Tarrazu, also one of the most biodiverse regions on the planet, I studied the local flora and fauna with a particular eye to forestry and conservation.
 The plethora of wood species common to the region defies description.
 I found that I was able to procure all the wood I could possibly need to build ukuleles by searching among trash heaps and occasionally buying scraps destined to be burned for charcoal.

 In addition to using sustainably sourced and reclaimed wood, I am also committed to using 100% recycled precious metal in all of my work.
 As my art has progressed over the last decade and a half I have been able to use a greater and greater percentage of reclaimed/ recycled/ repurposed materials, and for the last five years I have used exclusively recycled metals, diamonds and estate gemstones.
 I have always been passionate about combining traditional hand work with innovative design and processes, and my shop practices are intentionally low-impact.

 • I have a bachelor of fine arts degree in Metalsmithing and Jewelry with an accidental minor in Psychology from the University of North Texas.